 What is the Effect of Missing Hreflang Tags for Multilingual SEO?

 Missing hreflangs can make it harder to find alternate versions of a document for a Search Engine for different languages or regions.
 Missing hreflang usage can affect the crawl efficiency, PageRank Distribution, overall relevance, and quality of the website.
 Missing hreflang usage might affect the indexing and crawling scheme and frequency of the search engines for a multilingual source.
 Not adding hreflang tags for a different language and region sections of the search engines might harm the SEO Performance of the multilingual website.
-Missing hreflang sections within the website can decrease the overall quality score and search engine friendliness of the website, having conflicting signals, or missing signals might create extra cost for the Search Engines to understand the source.
+Missing hreflang sections within the website can decrease the overall quality score and search engine friendliness of the website, having conflicting signals, or missing signals might create extra costs for the Search Engines to understand the source.

 Instead of hreflangs, a search engine can try to use the internal links, but this process might not be healthy as the hreflangs, and because of this situation a rotation of indexing problems can create a loop of deindexing, and ranking change routine.